BenSampo/laravel-enum/README.md

 ### Validation messages

-Run the following command to publish the language files to your `resources/lang` folder.
+Run the following command to publish the language files to your `lang` folder.

 ```
 php artisan vendor:publish --provider="BenSampo\Enum\EnumServiceProvider" --tag="translations"